amberstar/State/README.md

 #State

 A Swift model framework that supports `structs`, `enums` and `protocols` in the model layer.
-Models are defined just like with Core Data, using [Xcode's Core Data model design tool](https://developer.apple.com/library/ios/recipes/xcode_help-core_data_modeling_tool/Articles/about_cd_modeling_tool.html#//apple_ref/doc/uid/TP40010379-CH3-SW1).
+Models optionally can be defined just like with Core Data, using [Xcode's Core Data model design tool](https://developer.apple.com/library/ios/recipes/xcode_help-core_data_modeling_tool/Articles/about_cd_modeling_tool.html#//apple_ref/doc/uid/TP40010379-CH3-SW1).
 Model code is  generated automatically using [Mogenerator](https://github.com/rentzsch/mogenerator).
 The framework provides serialization to and from Plists, JSON, or Binary.

 ####Features: